ibm-cloud-docs/cephaas/volume_view.md

 ```
 {: pre}

-Specifying the service instance ID is required since it is used to filter the list of volumes that belong to the specified service instance.
+Specify the endpoint url since it is used to filter the list of volumes that belong to the specified deployment.

-The following example shows all volumes for the service instance specified in your availability zone.
+The following example shows all volumes for the endpoint url specified in your availability zone.

 ```sh
 ibmcloud software-defined-storage volumes --url $sds_endpoint